Complexity of Secure Sets

-A few terminological remarks are in order.
-We often use the terms \emph{attackers} and \emph{defenders} of a subset $X$ of a secure set candidate $S$.
-By these we mean elements of $N[X] \setminus S$ and $N[X] \cap S$, respectively.
-To show that a subset $X$ of a secure set candidate $S$ is \emph{not} a witness to $S$ being insecure, we sometimes employ the notion of \emph{matchings} of the attackers of $X$ with dedicated defenders in $N[X] \cap S$: If we are able to find an injective mapping $\mu: N[X] \setminus S \to N[X] \cap S$, then obviously $\size{N[X] \setminus S} \leq \size{N[X] \cap S}$.
-Given such a matching $\mu$, we say that a defender $d$ \emph{repels} an attack on $X$ by an attacker $a$ whenever $\mu(a) = d$.
-Consequentially, when we say that a set of defenders $D$ \emph{can repel} attacks on $X$ from a set of attackers $A$, we mean that there is a matching that assigns each element of $A$ a dedicated defender in $D$.
+The following terminology will be helpful: We often use the terms \emph{attackers} and \emph{defenders} of a subset $X$ of a secure set candidate $S$.
+By these we mean the sets $N[X] \setminus S$ and $N[X] \cap S$, respectively.
+To show that a subset $X$ of a secure set candidate $S$ is \emph{not} a witness to $S$ being insecure, we sometimes employ the notion of a \emph{defense} of $X$ w.r.t.\ $S$, which assigns to each attacker a dedicated defender: If we are able to find an injective mapping $\mu: N[X] \setminus S \to N[X] \cap S$, then obviously $\size{N[X] \setminus S} \leq \size{N[X] \cap S}$, and we call $\mu$ a \emph{defense} of $X$ w.r.t.\ $S$.
+Given such a defense $\mu$, we say that a defender $d$ \emph{repels} an attack on $X$ by an attacker $a$ whenever $\mu(a) = d$.
+Consequentially, when we say that a set of defenders $D$ \emph{can repel} attacks on $X$ from a set of attackers $A$, we mean that there is a defense that assigns to each element of $A$ a dedicated defender in $D$.